JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 values into a single string.
 Currently, `CONCAT` can be used in the `RETURN` to clause of your function, will future development planned for use in the `WHERE` clause.

-> Note: If this function receives a number or boolean value, the `concat` will
+> Note: If this function receives a number or boolean value, the `concat`
-> intuitively convert these values to strings.
+> intuitively converts these values to strings.
 Additionally, if `concat`
-> processes an empty selector field, it will evaluate that field as an empty string.
+> processes an empty selector field, it evaluates that field as an empty string.

 `CONCAT` supports the following parameters, separated by comma: